vilocha/PePApipe-pipeline/README.md

 The eigth folders that are created when the pipeline has finished running along with the information retrievable for the interpretation of results are listed below:

+FOLDER 1: A1_pre_trimming_quality

+Here we can find the results of the quality check where the .HTML files are most useful

+FOLDER 2: A2_trimming_and_post_trimming_quality

+Here we find a summary of the trimming as text file and some graphs from fastp in .PDF comparable to the .HTML files from FastQC in FOLDER 1

+FOLDER 3: B_mapping_and_new_reads

+Here we can see a summary of the mapping with reference as text file

+FOLDER 4: C1_denovo1_unicycler

+Here we can see a summary of the de novo assembly as text file and a .FASTA file with the resulting contigs

+FOLDER 5: C2_denovo2_ragtag

+Here we find also a summary of the improvement with RagTag as text file and a .FASTA file with the resulting contigs

+FOLDER 6: C3_denovo3_medusa

+Here we find a text file with the final improvement performed by MeDuSa and the final .FASTA file, generally with a single contig which is the consensus sequence; if there are several contigs, the consensus sequence is the longest of these

+FOLDER 7: C4_denovo_quality

+Here we find a summary of the de novo assembly as a text file and a .PDF with graphs

+FOLDER 8: D_variants

+Here we find the table with variants found (SNPs and insertions/deletions combined) as .VCF file

-The most important outputs are the consensus sequence of the genome of the virus we are studying and the table of variants for that particular virus against the genome reference chosen in the first place.
-Secondary outputs are reference mapping parameters, de novo assembly parameters and quality assessment summaries.
+The most important outputs are the consensus sequence of the genome of the virus we are studying (FOLDER 6) and the table of variants for that particular virus against the genome reference chosen (FOLDER 8).
+Secondary outputs are reference mapping parameters, de novo assembly parameters and quality assessment summaries, as described above.
 As already mentioned, the findings obtained may be further investigated using IGV and GATU.

+ERRORS: To find out about any errors occurring during execution of the pipelines or any of the scripts there are two sources of information to investigate, the ERR files and the 'pipeline_log.txt' files (the latter are created at the launch of the python extension files)

 ## License & Citation